andismith/grunt-responsive-images/README.md

   *Version:* 0.1.0 and above

   Chooses which graphics engine to use when resizing images.
 To use GraphicsMagick, set this to `gm`.
 To use ImageMagick, set this to `im`.
 You'll need the relevant engine installed.

+* **options.newFilesOnly**<br />
+  *Type:* `Boolean`<br />
+  *Default:* `true`<br />
+  *Version:* 0.1.4 and above

+  Only process files that do not already exist in the destination folder.
+Note this is a rather basic check for whether to process files, it does not check timestamps or file data currently.
+This option is useful for making the task fast during development.

 * **options.sizes**<br />
   *Type:* `Array`<br />